approaching

 Spanish

-Word approach is considered common in modern English.
+Word approaching is considered rare in modern English.

 Definitions